 How Much Water You Should Drink When You Fly, According to Science

 Staying hydrated while you fly is no easy feat.
 It seems that everything is working to get in between you and hydration while you're up in the air—the no-liquids TSA rule, dry cabin air, and a refreshments cart that comes around every once in a blue moon.
-These factors make dehydration all too common for travelers.
+These factors make air travel dehydration all too common.
 Nevertheless, staying hydrated is paramount to your health, especially when you're flying.
 The next time you find yourself on a plane, here's exactly how much water your body needs.

-Shop our favorite water bottles for drinking up wherever you go, and head the comments to tell us your tips for staying hydrated when you hit the skies.
+Head to the comments to tell us your tips for beating air travel dehydration when you hit the skies.

 This post was originally published on October 16, 2016, and has since been updated.